hhas/appleeventbridge/AppleEventBridge/doc-source/5 objc-ae-type-mappings.md

     TESymbol.no
     TESymbol.ask

+[TO DO: SwiftAE uses AEBSymbol(fourCharCode:String)]

 Occasionally an application dictionary defines a type or enumerator without providing it with a corresponding name name.
 In these cases, the value will be represented as a raw `AEMType` or `AEMEnum` instance instead, e.g.:

     [AEMType typeWithCode: 'abcd']
     [AEMEnum enumWithCode: 'xyz ']